Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Conclusion

 \section{Conclusion}

-We studied the effect of molecular structure on the charge migration triggered by valence ionization.
+We studied the effect of molecular structure on charge migration triggered by valence ionization.
 Starting from butynal, a molecule already shown to exhibit long-lasting charge migration, we shortened or lengthened the carbon backbone to obtain the propynal and pentynal compounds.
-To our surprise, we observed that increasing the number of atoms and flexibility of the molecule led to longer charge migration.
+To our surprise, we observed that increasing the number of atoms and flexibility of the molecule, while conserving its chemical properties, led to longer charge migration.
 The cause was demonstrated to be the disappearance of the decoherence contributions of several normal modes and an increase of the hole-mixing.
+It is unlikely that increasing the size of a molecule will consistently prolong electronic coherence, since coherence is inherently a quantum effect.
+Nevertheless, our observations and explanation of this phenomenon represent an important step forward in the understanding of general principles underlying electron-nuclear correlations and could be used for intelligent design of molecules with long-lasting electronic coherence and charge migration.
 Using a semiclassical description of the nuclear dynamics allowed us to analyze the individual contributions of all normal modes to the electronic decoherence without additional computational cost.
-We confirmed that in molecules with an Abelian point group (here $C_{s}$ and $C_{2v}$), only the totally symmetric modes induce decoherence, while the contributions of the remaining ones are completely negligible.
+We confirmed that in molecules with an Abelian point group (here $C_{s}$), only the totally symmetric modes induce decoherence, while the contributions of the remaining ones are completely negligible.
 The decoherence happens as the nuclear wavepackets evolving in distinct electronic states move to different regions of the phase space.
 In the first few femtoseconds, the nuclear decoherence is induced by the momentum separation (dephasing), until the position contribution (the decay of nuclear density overlap) becomes more important and results in a complete fading of the charge migration.